cataclysmbnteam/Cataclysm-BN/doc/TRANSLATING.md

 ### Recommendations

-In Cataclysm: DDA, some classes, like `itype` and `mtype`, provide a wrapper for the translation functions, called `nname`.
+In Cataclysm: BN, some classes, like `itype` and `mtype`, provide a wrapper for the translation functions, called `nname`.

 When an empty string is marked for translation, it is always translated into